hongbinbao/noserunner/README.md

 noserunner 1.0
 ==========

-runner based on python nose testing framework
+a test runner based on python nose testing framework.
+Used to load, parse, control test case sequence and generate test report. support to specify test case execute order  in a good-readable plan file. support to define test case timeout value for each test method. support to fetch logcat/kmsg/snapshot from Android device  in real-time.
+Support to send the test result  to a remote HTTP server.

 ### Dependency